Mylagaulidae

-The Mylagaulidae or mylagaulids are an extinct clade of sciuromorph rodents nested within the family Aplodontiidae.
+The Mylagaulidae or mylagaulids are an extinct family of sciuromorph rodents nested within the superfamily Aplodontioidea.
 They are known from the Neogene of North America and China.
 The oldest member is the Late Oligocene Trilaccogaulus montanensis that lived some 29 million years ago (Mya), and the youngest was Ceratogaulus hatcheri—formerly in the invalid genus "Epigaulus" —which was found barely into the Pliocene, some 5 Mya.

 Systematics

 Three subfamilies are recognized.
 The taxonomy of Galbreathia is not resolved; it might belong in Mylagaulinae, but lacks the characteristic apomorphies.